swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 semantic syntax highlighting, auto-complete, and other features for areas of code that are conditionally compiled with `#if` directives.

-### Source-Based CC Destinations
+### Source-Based Swift SDKs

-One interesting solution is distributing source code of a minimal base destination, as explored by [Zig programming language](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html).
-In this scenario, a cross-compilation destination binaries are produced on the fly when needed.
+One interesting solution is distributing source code of a minimal base SDK, as explored by [Zig programming language](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html).
+In this scenario, Swift SDK binaries are produced on the fly when needed.
 We don't consider this option to be mutually exclusive with solutions proposed in this document, and so it could be explored in the future for Swift as well.
 However, this requires reducing the number of dependencies that Swift runtime and core libraries have.

-### Destination Bundles and Package Registries
+### Swift SDK Bundles and Package Registries

-Since `info.json` manifest files contained within bundles contain versions, it would make sense to host destination bundles at package registries.
-Although, it remains to be seen whether it makes sense for an arbitrary SwiftPM package to specify a destination bundle within its list of dependencies.
+Since `info.json` manifest files contained within bundles contain versions, it would make sense to host Swift SDK bundles at package registries.
+Although, it remains to be seen whether it makes sense for an arbitrary SwiftPM package to specify a Swift SDK bundle within its list of dependencies.